openshift-labs/lab-developing-with-odo/workshop/content/030-deploy-an-app.md

 Deploying an application in OpenShift is something that should be easy.
 Let's see if this is true.

-For this exploratory introduction to `odo` we have some working code that you'll deploy on the platform, and access it.
+For this exploratory introduction to `odo`, we have some working code that you'll deploy on the platform and access it.
 We understand that a quick intro should not make you code an application, but just show you how the tool works once you have your code ready to try.

 Get into the directory where the source code is located: